yanchespenda/query-builder-mongodb-php/README.md

 # query-builder-mongodb-php
-Query Builder of MongoDB for Codeigniter
+Query Builder of MongoDB for Codeigniter and PHP Native

 For Docs see here https://mongodb.projectf.cf/